MatsNau/SetlistSpotifyPlaylistGenerator/README.md

 - C++ (C++17 standard)
 - Dear ImGui for the user interface
 - DirectX 11 for rendering
-- Boost Beast for HTTP connections to the setlist.fm API
-- libcurl for interacting with the Spotify API
+- libcurl for interacting with the Spotify API and teh setlist.fm API
 - nlohmann/json for JSON parsing

 ## Getting Started